c4tom/DreamDevBox/docs/examples/setup-reverse-proxy-nodejs.rst

 .. note::
-   It is also possible to attach a leight-weight NodeJS container to the Devilbox instead of running this in the PHP container.
+   It is also possible to attach a leight-weight NodeJS container to the DreamDevBox instead of running this in the PHP container.
 See here for details: :ref:`reverse_proxy_with_custom_docker`